Dual, 16-Bit, 12.6 GSPS RF DAC with Channelizers

 This product has been released to the market.
 The data sheet contains all final specifications and operating conditions.
 For new designs, ADI recommends utilization of these products.

-To operate the evaluation boards, the user must attach the board to a compatible FMC carrier board, such as those provided by FPGA vendors.
+To operate the evaluation board, the user must attach the board to a compatible FMC carrier board, such as those provided by FPGA vendors.
 Analog Devices produces an FPGA carrier called the ADS7-V2, which serves as a digital pattern generator or data source as well as the power supply for the boards.
-The AD9172 board has an option to be powered from a lab power supply when used in a special NCO-only mode.
-This operation is described in more detail in the User's Guide.
+The AD917x board has an option to be powered from a lab power supply when used in a special NCO-only mode.
+This operation is described in more detail in the User's Guide, linked on the wiki site.
 The user must be able to observe the DAC output on a spectrum analyzer.
-A low noise clock source is provided on the evaluations boards, the HMC7044 clock sythesizer, and an option exists for the user to supply a low jitter external sine or square wave clock as a clock source instead.
+A low noise clock source is provided on the evaluations boards, the HMC7044 clock synthesizer, and an option exists for the user to supply a low jitter external sine or square wave clock as a clock source instead.
 The evaluation board comes with software, called ACE, which allows the user to program the SPI port.
 Via the SPI port, the DUT (and clock circuitry) can be programmed into any of its various operating modes.
+It also comes with the DAC Software Suite which includes the DPGDownloader for vector generation, download, and transmission to the evaluation board when using the ADS7-V2.

 Analog Tips– Decimation for ADCs